stevenranney/creelSurvey/README.md

 This package has been submitted to `CRAN` for publication as of 2 Jan 2015.
 A manuscript is in progress for publication in the Journal of Statistical Software.

+Install `BusRouteCreelSurvey` from GitHub with the following code:
+`devtools::install_github("stevenranney/creelSurvey")`

 Additional information:
 * `meanTripLength` and `catchRate` are estimated from the `gamma` distribution